Explicit Acyclic Models and (Co)Chain Operations: Preview of Parts I, II, and III

 Section 6 begins what should be regarded as the main point of Part I of the project, namely, the use of explicit contractions to construct chain maps $B_* \to C_*$ by the methods outlined in Section 1.
 We prove two very useful uniqueness theorems that provide conditions that guarantee that a map between complexes is necessarily the standard procedure chain map.
 Our basic uniqueness theorem says that if the contraction of the range satisfies $h^2 = 0$ then an equivariant map in degree 0 has a {\it unique} extension to an equivariant chain map with the property that basis generators of the domain map to elements in the image of the contraction of the range.
 This result has useful extensions to functorial chain maps and to `twisted' equivariant chain maps that are of importance in later sections.\\

 Also of particular importance is the following uniqueness phenomenon.
 Suppose $B_*$ and $C_*$ are $\FF[G]$-complexes, both with contractions satisfying $h^2 = 0$ and with $B_*$ free.
-Then with mild hypotheses, {\it any} equivariant map $B_* \to C_*$ that commutes with the contractions is automatically a chain map and is identical to the chain map constructed by the recursive contraction procedure.
+Then with mild hypotheses, {\it any $\FF[G]$-linear map $B_* \to C_*$} that commutes with the contractions is automatically a chain map and is identical to the chain map constructed by the recursive contraction procedure.
 In particular, the necessary hypotheses always hold when $B_* = N_*(EG)$ is a MacLane model.
-All the maps $\phi \colon N_*(EG) \to C_*$ that have roles in our work when $C_*$ is contractible commute with contractions.
-In fact, basis elements of $N_*(EG)$ are in the image of $h_G$ and the chain maps can be defined recursively by $\phi h_{G}(x) = h_C \phi(x)$, for all $x$.\\
+Many of the maps $\phi \colon N_*(EG) \to C_*$ that have roles in our work when $C_*$ is contractible commute with contractions.
+In fact, the $\FF[G]$-basis elements of $N_*(EG)$ span the image of $h_G$ over $\FF$ and such chain maps can be defined by $\phi h_{G}(x) = h_C \phi(x)$, for all $x$.\\

 As examples of chain maps important in our paper, we mention the standard contraction procedure equivariant chain map $M_* \to N_*(EC)$ for a cyclic group, and a retraction $N_*(EC) \to M_*$.
 The retraction commutes with contractions.
-We also give in Section 6 the explanation that the Alexander-Whitney map $AW\colon N_*(EH \times EG) \to N_*(EH) \otimes N_*(EG)$ is a special case of our standard contraction constructions.
+We also give in Section 6 the explanation that the Alexander-Whitney map $AW\colon N_*(EH \times EG) \to N_*(EH) \otimes N_*(EG)$ for MacLane models is a special case of our standard contraction constructions.
 The Alexander-Whitney map commutes with contractions.
 The Eilenberg-Zilber map $EZ \colon N_*(EH) \otimes N_*(EG) \to N_*(EH \times EG)$ for MacLane models is also described as a special case of our procedure.
-The functorial versions of $AW$ and $EZ$ are postponed until Section 8.\\
+The functorial versions of $AW$ and $EZ$ for simplicial sets are postponed until Section 8.\\

 We also discuss in Section 6 some delicate issues about compositions of standard procedure chain maps.
 These need not be standard procedure maps.
 But we establish a number of conditions that imply such compositions are standard procedure maps.
 The most useful of these condition is that the second map sends the image of the contraction of the domain to the image of the contraction of the range, again always assuming $h^2 = 0$.
 This is weaker than the condition that the second map commutes with contractions.
 There are equivariant, functorial, and twisted equivariant versions of this composition result that become quite important in Parts II and III.\\